SNETTISHAM BEACH SHINGLE PITS

 There is very little historical information about the narrow-gauge railway that once operated at Snettisham Beach.
 Historic maps do not indicate its presence as such; however, some show a track, but it's hard to determine if it's a railway or a concrete track.

-Furthermore, there is a concrete path leading from the shingle pits to Dersingham Railway Station.
-This path shows no signs of a railway and was constructed in 1941-42 by the War Agriculture Executive Committee, reportedly with the help of prisoners of war.
+Furthermore, there is a concrete path from the shingle pits to Dersingham Railway Station.
+This path shows no signs of a railway and was constructed in 1941-42 by the War Agriculture Executive Committee, reportedly with the help of the prisoners of war.

 When I photographed the area in 2025, I found remnants of an old track near the Snettisham Beach Caravan Park, along with a hut that might have been part of the shingle works.
-The old jetty still remains, with what appear to be parts of the track on top.
+The old jetty still remains, with what appear to be parts of the track or reinforcements on top.
 The former shingle pits were flooded during the 1953 floods and were subsequently sold to the RSPB, which now manages the area as a habitat for various wild birds.
 Meanwhile, the concrete paths left behind sustained significant damage during the 1953 floods.

 Many caravans and beach huts now also reside in the beach area.